Ruan-Klopper/Noki-AI-frontend/README.md

 ## PLEASE INCLUDE USABILITY TESTING!!!!!!!!!!!!!!!!!!!!!!!!

+## Remove endpoints that are not being used on the frontend, in the backend

 # problems

 ## Issues I had, time out with canvas link data, time out wasnt set, so i setted one